Leibniz–Newton calculus controversy: Scientific priority in the 17th century

-In the 17th century the question of scientific priority was of great importance to scientists; however, during this period, scientific journals had just begun to appear, and the generally accepted mechanism for fixing priority when publishing information about discoveries had not yet been formed.
-Among the methods used by scientists were anagrams, sealed envelopes placed in a safe place, correspondence with other scientists, or a private message.
-A letter to the founder of the French Academy of Sciences, Marin Mersenne for a French scientist, or to the secretary of the Royal Society of London, Henry Oldenburg for English, had essentially the status of a published article.
-The discoverer could "time-stamp" the moment of his discovery, and prove that he knew of it at the point the letter was sealed, and had not copied it from anything subsequently published; nevertheless, where an idea was subsequently published in conjunction with its use in a particularly valuable context, this might take priority over an earlier discoverer's work, which had no obvious application.
-Further, a mathematician's claim could be undermined by counter-claims that he had not truly invented an idea, but merely improved on someone else's idea, an improvement that required little skill, and was based on facts that were already known.
+In the 17th century, the question of scientific priority was of great importance to scientists; however, during this period, scientific journals had only just begun to appear, and a generally accepted mechanism for establishing priority when publishing discoveries had not yet formed.
+Among the methods used by scientists were anagrams, sealed envelopes placed in safekeeping, correspondence with other scientists, or private messages.
+For a French scientist, a letter to Marin Mersenne (the founder of the French Academy of Sciences), or for an English scientist, a letter to Henry Oldenburg (the secretary of the Royal Society of London), essentially carried the status of a published article.
+The discoverer could "time-stamp" the moment of his discovery and prove that he knew of it at the point the letter was sealed, demonstrating that it had not been copied from anything subsequently published.
+Nevertheless, if an idea was later published alongside its use in a particularly valuable context, this might take priority over an earlier discoverer's work that had no obvious application.
+Further, a mathematician's claim could be undermined by counter-claims that he had not truly invented an idea but merely improved on someone else's work—an improvement requiring little skill and based on facts that were already known.